 - Chipping Green: The chipping green may be used by Members at all times.
 No more than six balls are allowed to be used and must be played within the defined area.
 The Public may use the chipping green before or after their paid game of golf or with the Professional during a lesson.

-- 19th Green (old 3rd): No more than twelve (12) balls are allowed to be used and must be either coloured or cross out balls; the blue post teeing area must be used.
+- 19th Green (between 5th & 13th holes): No more than twelve (12) balls are allowed to be used and must be either coloured or cross out balls; the blue post teeing area must be used.
 All divots and pitch marks must be repaired.
 No more than two Members may practice here at any one time.